jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 ## Applying configurations manually

 Click on **Devices** on the left-hand side.
 Once loaded you’ll be presented with a search area and a list of registered devices.
-Devices can be searched for based on IMEI, MEID or Serial number, or simply located by scrolling down the list.
+As of the 2026 portal update, the search supports any device identifier — IMEI, MEID, serial number, or manufacturer serial number — without needing to select the identifier type first.
+Previously, administrators had to specify the search field before entering a value.

 <details open>
 <summary class="orange">New console UI</summary>